 Should I Become a Data Entry Operator?

-These operators take written information from forms, applications, or company files and enter the information into computer system databases or applications for business use.
+Data entry operators take written information from forms, applications, or company files and enter the information into computer system databases, or applications for business use.
 Some positions deal mostly with typing, such as word processing or computerized customer files.
 People in these jobs handle letters, documents, and mailing lists.
-Other positions feature heavy emphasis on numerical data entry, such as accounting, banking and mortgage, or loan information.
+Other positions feature heavy emphasis on numerical data entry, such as accounting, banking, and mortgage, or loan information.
 Data entry operators work in marketing, accounting, human resources, or healthcare, and many work hours are spent seated at a computer.

 Sources: Careerbuilder.com job listings (November 2012), O*Net Online, PayScale.com.